rghdrizzle/team-tracker/README.md

 <h3> The final output ( I know it looks bad ) after deploying it to a virtual machine in Azure</h3>
 <img src="https://github.com/rghdrizzle/team-tracker/blob/main/Screenshot%20(87).png">
-<p> As you can see when I search for a particular team , PSG from the image above , it gets the data from the database and displays it in the frontend .
+<p> As you can see the application up and running in the cloud and when I search for a particular team , PSG from the image above , it gets the data from the database and displays it in the frontend .
 Yes , the output doesnt seem very pleasing nor pretty but the purpose here really is just to have a working 2 tier application so I can deploy it to Azure .</p>
 <p>-------Improvements to the application might come later--------</p>